henryw374/clojure.log4j2/README.md

 functions are stringified before calling the underlying impl so it is not suitable for logging data.

-The same limitation (that log events have been stringified before reaching appenders) also exists in pedestal.log and [cambium](https://github.com/cambium-clojure)
+The same limitation (that log events have been stringified before reaching appenders) also exists in pedestal.log and [cambium](https://github.com/cambium-clojure) and [seancorfield/logging4j2](https://github.com/seancorfield/logging4j2) & etc

 ## But what about...